elienlaenen/hack/README.md

-# hack
+# artexplosion
-This is not a real hack.
 This is a graphic intervention on screenshots of the british museum website.